 But it was ambitious also for the production team, to shoot in Prague with a cast unknown in the USA, and with novice director Peter Webber.
 An unkind view would be to see the entire project as the pursuit of a quick buck with no sympathy for the story and its characters.

 Tracing back the personal history of the most notorious serial killer in history is not an easy thing.
 And Hannibal Lecter was certainly that celebrity psychopath in the now universal mythology spawned by the previous films.
-I wonder whether Harris didn’t hurt himself a little imagining it, the way he described Will Graham being hurt by imagining the mind of the killer, but more by prostituting himself to De Laurentiis than by imagining Hannibal’s origins.
+I wonder whether Harris didn’t hurt himself a little imagining it, the way he described Will Graham being hurt by imagining the mind of the killer, but more as a writer who prostituted himself to De Laurentiis than by imagining insanity.

-The overly long exposition of a childhood exposure to cannibalism, even in the grimness of second world war Lithuania, was tortuous to endure.
+The overly long exposition of a traumatic childhood exposure to cannibalism, even in the grimness of second world war Lithuania, was tortuous to endure.
 I suppose that was the point.
 But it doesn’t make the film more watchable.
 Or maybe it does.
 For a certain kind of person.
 It sees all the potential Freudian horrors unleashed to explain the making of a monster.
-Perhaps it is best that most of us don’t recollect early childhood.
+It made me think that perhaps it is best that most of us don’t recollect early childhood.

 Rhys Ifans as Vladis Grutas was at times scary the way I have seen in some low-brow thugs.
-The way he wasn’t in Berlin Station, but with an earlier hint of a range and register that hasn’t yet found its zenith.
+The way he wasn’t in Berlin Station (2016-2019), but with an earlier hint of a range and register that hasn’t yet found its zenith.

 Staging the flowering of the Lecter insanity in late 1940s or early ‘50s France was genial.
-The Czech atmosphere seemed easy to translate to the France of a bygone era, as a never-never land in which unspeakable things might well have happened out of sight and mind.
+The Czech atmosphere seemed easy to translate to the France of a bygone era, as a never-never land in which unspeakable things might well have happened out of sight and mind, disguised by the much greater horros only just elapsed.
 I wonder, though, whether that was only the case because I am unfamiliar with the France of those years.

 The novel did not have the familiar patterns of the first three.
 The film certainly doesn’t, though it was apparently a financial success, making a profit over budget.
 The novel was sometimes a chore, and I found the film unwatchable in places; I needed many breaks and almost grudging returns to the DVD before I had finished all two hours of it.

 By 2013 the world had changed again, and I was now almost 30 years older than when I saw Manhunter for the first time.
 Time and tide leave indelible marks on us all.
-Perceptions mature and change in ways we could not have imagined, and entirely new generations rise who simply don’t recall the details of being alive in a world that existed before they were born.
+Perceptions mature and change in ways we could not have imagined.
+Entirely new generations rise who simply don’t recall the details of being alive in a world that existed before they were born.
 The paradox of that circumstance is that when I was younger, I could not foresee the quality of greater age, but with greater age comes the ability to reflect on youth.
-It is the cruelty of the unidirectional arrow of space and time, and it explains a lot about older people being thought to thinking younger ones naïve or ignorant.
+It is the cruelty of the unidirectional arrow of space and time, and it explains a lot about older people thinking younger ones naïve or ignorant.
 Or both.
 And vice versa.

 With the decline of risk-taking in Hollywood, which has been sticking pretty much to formulaic, special effects-driven, super hero fare (and rom-coms as appeasement to vacuously conceived female audiences), with increasingly rare big budget literary ventures, I was sceptical that the Hannibal Lecter franchise could be resurrected at all.

-The world had by now experienced the final act of Reaganomics with the global financial crisis, open and repeated breaches of war crimes conventions by the West, the wilful immiseration of Western populations for the sake of obscene and unproductive plutocrat profits, and a black Democrat president in the USA who was more conservative than Richard Nixon, thinking nothing of frequently exercising his outrageous power to assassinate anyone anywhere in the world.
+The world had by now experienced the penultimate act of Reaganomics with the global financial crisis, open and repeated breaches of war crimes conventions by the West, the wilfull immiseration of Western populations for the sake of obscene and unproductive plutocrat profits.
+Perhaps the greatest disappointment of the era was a black Democrat president in the USA who was more conservative than Richard Nixon, thinking nothing of frequently exercising his outrageous power to assassinate anyone anywhere in the world.